Lautenschlager-id/transfromage/docs/Events.md

 >| playerData | `table` | The data of the player. |
 >
 >
->Triggered when a new player joins the room.
+>Triggered when a player joins the room.
 >
 >**@playerData structure**:
 >```Lua